awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/02-deploy-env.md

 1. Choose **Create stack** to deploy the stack.

 You can view the status of the stack in the AWS CloudFormation console in the **Status** column.
 You should see a status of `CREATE_COMPLETE` in approximately 35 minutes.
+Please wait for instructions from the workshop staff before moving on to the next lab.